 Do not set incoming business object values to be stored in the triggeringBusObj variable.
-Within WebSphere InterChange Server, the triggeringBusObj is read-only and its values cannot be overwritten, so any incoming business object values will not be saved.
+Within WebSphere InterChange Server or WebSphere Business Integration Server Express, the triggeringBusObj is read-only and its values cannot be overwritten, so any incoming business object values will not be saved.
 If the triggeringBusObj is used as the receiving variable for an incoming business object on an inbound service call, then after migration the behavior of the inbound service call will be different: within the BPEL process, the incoming value from the inbound service call will overwrite the value stored in triggeringBusObj.